DrPandemic/aigar.io/README.md

 ## Admin
 You can login to the admin at https://127.0.0.1/web/adminLogin.html.
-The password can be found in the server logs.
+The password can be found in the server's logs.

 ### Seed
 In the danger zone, there's two options to seed the database.
 For development,